Government extends existing social distancing measures

 (I) Catering business

-(1) From 0am to 4.59am, save for specific premises (see Annex 2), a person responsible for carrying on a catering business must continue to cease selling or supplying food or drink for consumption on the premises of the business, and close any premises or part of the premises (whichever is applicable) on which food or drink is sold or supplied by the business for consumption on the premises.
+(1) From 0.00am to 4.59am every day, save for specific premises (see Annex 2), a person responsible for carrying on a catering business must continue to cease selling or supplying food or drink for consumption on the premises of the business, and close any premises or part of the premises (whichever is applicable) on which food or drink is sold or supplied by the business for consumption on the premises.
 The premises concerned may still sell or supply food and/or drink for takeaway services and deliveries.
-A person responsible for carrying on a catering business is also required to put up a notice at the entrance to the catering premises to remind customers that food or drink should not be consumed in areas adjacent to the catering premises.
+A person responsible for carrying on a catering business is also required to put up a notice at the entrance to the catering premises to remind patrons that food or drink should not be consumed in areas adjacent to the catering premises.
+All patrons who enter the bar/pub zone inside a catering premises must continue to present proof of a negative rapid antigen test (RAT) result obtained within 24 hours before entering the relevant zone.
+Otherwise, they should be denied entry to the relevant zone.
 The maximum number of persons per table for catering premises will be eight, and banquets with no more than 120 persons will be allowed.
 Live performance and dancing activity will remain prohibited therein.

-(2) Bars / pubs may open from 5am to 1.59am of the subsequent day with a maximum number of four persons per table and the total number of patrons capped at 75 per cent of their capacity.
+(2) Bars/pubs may open every day from 5am to 1.59am of the subsequent day with a maximum number of four persons per table and the total number of patrons capped at 75 per cent of their capacity.
 Live performance and dancing activity will remain prohibited therein.
+All patrons of bars/pubs must continue to present proof of a negative RAT result obtained within 24 hours before entering the relevant premises.
+Otherwise, they should be denied entry.

-(3) Other requirements and restrictions on catering premises and bars / pubs will continue to remain in force, including that all customers, when they are away from the table, must not consume food or drink and must wear a mask, and they must scan the “LeaveHomeSafe” venue QR code using the “LeaveHomeSafe” mobile application on their mobile phones / other mobile devices before entering the premises (excluding persons who only order takeaway).
-Operators of catering premises and bars / pubs are required to use the latest “QR Code Verification Scanner” mobile application provided by the Government to scan the QR code of a patron’s vaccination record, medical exemption certificate or recovery record.
+(3) Other requirements and restrictions on catering premises and bars/pubs will continue to remain in force, including that all patrons, when they are away from the table, must not consume food or drink and must wear a mask, and they must scan the "LeaveHomeSafe" venue QR code using the "LeaveHomeSafe" mobile application on their mobile phones/other mobile devices before entering the premises (excluding persons who only order takeaway).
+Operators of catering premises and bars/pubs are required to use the latest "QR Code Verification Scanner" mobile application provided by the Government to scan the QR code of a patron's vaccination record, medical exemption certificate or recovery record.

 (II) Scheduled premises

-(4) For swimming pools, sports premises, fitness centres, beauty parlours and massage establishments, places of public entertainment, places of amusement, amusement game centres, event premises, religious premises, barber shops or hair salons, bathhouses, party rooms, clubs or nightclubs, karaoke establishments, mahjong-tin kau premises and cruise ships, managers must comply with the relevant restrictions under Cap.
+(4) For swimming pools, sports premises, fitness centres, beauty parlours and massage establishments, places of public entertainment, places of amusement, amusement game centres, event premises, religious premises, barber shops/hair salons, bathhouses, party rooms, clubs/nightclubs, karaoke establishments, mahjong-tin kau premises and cruise ships, managers must comply with the relevant restrictions under Cap.
 599F.
-Staff members and customers alike must wear a mask at all times save for the exempted circumstances.
-Citizens are allowed not to wear masks when they are exercising in outdoor sports premises, indoor sports premises, as well as fitness centres which meet the requirement on air change.
+In particular, live performance and dancing activity remain prohibited in clubs/nightclubs, and their patrons should continue to be denied entry unless they can present proof of a negative RAT result obtained within 24 hours before entering the relevant premises.
+Staff members and patrons alike must wear a mask at all times save for the exempted circumstances.
+Citizens are allowed not to wear masks when they are exercising in sports premises as well as fitness centres which meet the requirement on air change.

-(6) For shopping malls, department stores, supermarkets and markets, the manager / person-in-charge must continue to comply with the relevant restrictions under Cap.
-599F, including fulfilling the relevant requirements on “LeaveHomeSafe” and the Vaccine Pass under “passive checking”.
+(6) For shopping malls, department stores, supermarkets and markets, the manager/person-in-charge must continue to comply with the relevant restrictions under Cap.
+599F, including fulfilling the relevant requirements on use of "LeaveHomeSafe" and the Vaccine Pass under "passive checking".

 (III) Mask-wearing requirement